EyeSeeTea/cpr-capture-plugin/README.md

 ## Features

--   On a new enrollment, set the season from the URL (`... ?season=2025-2026& ...`).
-If the parameter is missing, the plugin sets the current season.
+-   On a new enrollment for an End‑of‑Season or Season Plan, the plugin sets the season attribute to the value extracted from the CPR App URL (...?season=2025-2026&...)

 ## Prerequisites